Unemployment Insurance Tax (FUTA/SUTA): Virginia

 - The Commonwealth of Virginia has adopted the provisions of the federal model SUTA dumping law.
 See SUTA Dumping.

 - Government agencies and nonprofit organizations may file a joint application with the Commission to establish a group account in order to share the cost of benefits paid that are attributable to services performed by their employees.
 See Joint or Combined Accounts.

-- Virginia employers are required to file UI reports by the end of the month following the end of each quarter.
-Certain employers must file electronically.
+- Virginia employers are required to file UI reports electronically by the end of the month following the end of each quarter.
 Penalties are imposed for failure to report and late reports.
 Quarterly Multiple Worksite Reports, BLS 3020, are also required to be filed.
 See Quarterly Reporting Requirements; Multiple Worksite Reporting.

 - An employer's account will be charged for overpayments caused by the employer's failure to respond properly to requests for information about benefit claims.
 See Benefit Overpayments.